 Mouli Ganguly, Member, Board of Advisors, talks on Industry 4.0, Digital Transformation and more:

-How has market reacted to digital transformation so far?
+1. How has the market reacted to digital transformation so far?
 What are some factors that seem to aid it/ factors that act as a barrier?

 Introduction of computers in the 80s and internet in the 90s were digital transformations (DT).
 These transformations speed up an existing process in their own way.

 Currently, with Augmented Reality (AR), Virtual Reality (VR), Mixed Reality (MR), Artificial Intelligence (AI), Internet of Things (IoT), Big Data etc, we are heading to the third wave in digital change.
 With this change, content reach has become faster and more specific to the user’s individual & specific context.

 There is a question of what is the hype and what is the reality?
 The hype is often an expectation that Everything will turn digital from day one.
 But the reality is it takes a long, long time.

 Digital disruption is when the whole user experience changes.
 When you look at the current technologies like AR-VR, you are in an immersive environment.
 The second thing that changes in a business is convenience.
 It gets faster and better.
 Take for instance YouTube, people are not wholly dependent on it for video services.
 We have now got other video streaming options.
 From being costly and time-consuming to produce a video, now they’ve become so simple.
 Within a span of five years, existing technologies have changed so much.

 In the residential space, AR-VR is already there.
 If you look at smartphones or movies, almost every movie has a VR effect in it.
 Whereas in the enterprise phase, it is happening far more slowly due to change management issues.
 There are a whole lot of processes, policies, rules that play out.
 These multi-factor influences act as barriers, at times.

 Take a look at this scenario: